Central Yunnan Water Diversion Project: Impact

 Once completed, the project would improve water availability for 11 million people, spread over 35 counties in Yunnan and a total area of 36900 km2.
 Over 3.403 m3 billion of water would be transported through the channels annually by 2040.
 This water will be used for domestic and industrial water supply (2.231 m3 million), agricultural water supply (500 m3 million), as well as for improving the ecology of lakes in the region (672 m3 million).

+The designed flow rate of the pipelines is 135 m3 per second.

 Since the inlet at the Jinsha River does not include a dam structure, the impact on the source river is expected to be small.

 The project is seen as a demonstration project for a future Tibet to Xinjiang water diversion project.